DinDin03/topics/README.md

 ## Contributing

-This is a research project.
-For academic collaboration or questions about the methodology, please contact:
+This is a research project conducted by;

 - **Student**: Dineth Katanwala
 - **Supervisor**: Dr. Marian Mihailescu